ameknite/rust-ci-cd-template/README.md

   - To clean the caches generated for the workflows.
   - Run if you have problems with the cache.
 - [add_notice.yaml](./.github/workflows/add_notice.yaml)
-  - To replace and update your notices
+  - To replace and update your notices.
   - To apply notices to other kind of files.
   - To use different comment styles.
 - [publish.yaml](./.github/workflows/publish.yaml)
-  - To publish your crate to crates.io
+  - To publish your crate to crates.io.

 ## What to change if you want  to use this template